HarshitKaushik/java-cheat-sheet/README.md

 System.out.println(rectangle.area); // 0
 ```

-Note that the value of rectangle.area is set to 0.
+Note that the value of `rectangle.area` is set to 0.
 Variable area is marked transient.
 So, it is not stored into the serialized file.
 And when de-serialization happens area value is set to default value i.e. 0.
-#### Serialization , readObject method
+#### Serialization, readObject method
 We need to recalculate the area when the rectangle object is deserialized.
 This can be achieved by adding readObject method to Rectangle class.
 In addition to whatever java does usually while deserializing, we can add custom code for the object.
 ```java
     private void readObject(ObjectInputStream is) throws IOException,